 On the other hand, a 2011 study published in the European Journal of Neuroscience found that misfirings of the endocannabinoid system (the system of receptors in the body that interacts with cannabis’s active ingredients) have actually been linked to ADHD in mice.

 While more research needs to be done, cannabis may also help with other conditions that affect focus.
 For example, a recent Alzheimer’s study showed that a chronic low dose of THC restored cognitive function in older mice.

 But until the science can develop, those who suffer from conditions that diminish focus may find relief by activating the endocannabinoid system with cannabis.

 For example, Nelson Ricardo, a 30-year-old product development supervisor in San Jose, California, says that when he smokes cannabis, he is more productive.
 “I get super concentrated and not distracted by anything, and because of that I’m able to produce and get things done faster,” Ricardo says.

 Choosing the strain can be crucial when it comes to using cannabis for focus.
 Some strains help while others may make things worse.
 Both Ricardo and Kabaker say they focus best with uplifting sativas, naming strains like Jack Herer or Lemon Haze.
 For those who find sativas to be anxiety producing, indica-dominant hybrids like Afgoo or Girl Scout Cookies may be a better fit.

 Cannabis might cause a lack of focus for some, but for Betsy, Nelson and so many others, cannabis provides exactly what is needed — motivation, energy and focus.
 It is time to throw out the old stereotype and see the complex picture.

-Originally published in Issue 32 of Cannabis Now.
+Originally published in the print edition of Cannabis Now.
 LEARN MORE.

 TELL US, does cannabis help you concentrate or cause your mind to drift?